 - Sweet and Spicy Grilled Salmon

 - Pork Koftas with Tomato Dill Salsa

 If you made this recipe tag Wanda Baker on Instagram and hashtag it #bakersbeans or #wandabaker

 - 5 uncooked sausage links

 - salt and pepper

-- Soak eight wooden skewers in water for 15-30 minutes.
+- If using wooden skewers, soak eight in water for 15-30 minutes.

 - Preheat your grill to medium high.

 - Cut ends off zucchini.
-Using a vegetable peeler carefully slice lengthwise until you have several zucchini ribbons.
+Using a vegetable peeler or mandolin, carefully slice lengthwise until you have several zucchini ribbons.
 Lay onto paper towel lined baking sheet and salt each piece well.
-Set aside letting them sit for at least 30 - 60m minutes turning occasionally.
+Set aside letting them sit for at least 30 minutes turning occasionally.
 Wipe off excess water and salt.

 - Brush grill with olive oil, and then grill the sausages until partially cooked, about 7 minutes, rotating while cooking.
 Remove from heat, tent and set aside to cool.

 - Slice onion in half lengthwise and into four wedges.
 Cut the wedges in half crosswise if the onion is large and into smaller chunks roughly the same size as the other pieces going onto your skewer.